jtclemm/lammps/doc/src/pair_bpm_spring.rst

    F = k (r - r_c) + k_a (r - r_c)^3

-where :math:`k` is a stiffness, :math:`r_c` is the cutoff length, and `k_a` is an optional anharmonic cubic prefactor (see discussion below for associated syntax).
+where :math:`k` is a stiffness, :math:`r_c` is the cutoff length, and `k_a` is an optional anharmonic cubic prefactor enabled or disabled using the *anharmonic* keyword.
 The anharmonic term may be useful in some applications to ensure particles have minimal overlap.
 An additional damping force is also applied to interacting particles.
 The force is proportional to the